QIIME™ (canonically pronounced chime) stands for Quantitative Insights Into Microbial Ecology.

-Installing: The quickest way to get started using QIIME is with MacQIIME (if you're running Mac OS X), qiime-delpoy (if you're using Linux), or the Amazon EC2 image or VirtualBox (if you're using Windows, Mac OS X, or Linux).
+Installing: The quickest way to get started using QIIME is with MacQIIME (if you're running Mac OS X), the QIIME VirtualBox or the QIIME Amazon EC2 image (if you're using Windows, Mac OS X, or Linux), or pip (if you're using Linux or Mac OS X).
+See the QIIME install documentation for details.

 Running: Once you've installed QIIME, move on to the QIIME Tutorials.
-The Illumina overview tutorial is a good first analysis to run.
-In this tutorial you'll download a small data set and work through a series of commands that will introduce you to some of QIIME's commonly used features and analyses.
+The Illumina overview tutorial or the 454 overview tutorial are good first analyses to run.
+In each of these tutorials you'll download a small data set and work through a series of commands that will introduce you to some of QIIME's commonly used features and analyses.

-QIIME scripts: As you become more proficient with QIIME, the QIIME script documentation will help you explore and learn QIIME's functionality.
+QIIME scripts: The QIIME script documentation will help you explore and learn QIIME's functionality.

 If you use QIIME for any published research, please include the following citation: